Sabeena is an experienced clinical negligence solicitor working in the Bristol office as part of the national clinical negligence team at Thompsons.

 Outside of her work at Thompsons, Sabeena directs The Sky Project, a Bristol-based charity raising awareness of forced marriage and honour-based abuse.
 She won Bristol Law Society Pro Bono Lawyer of the year in 2016 for her work on the project.

 She was also shortlisted for ‘Champion of the Year’ at the Inspirational Women in Law Awards 2020.
 The Sky Project were also finalists at the South West Business Awards in 2021 and Bristol Life awards in 2022.
-She has also written articles and been on local and national radio.
+In 2020 she was a finalist for the Next 100 years Inspirational Women in Law Awards.

 In her spare time, she enjoys playing netball, current affairs and spending time with her young family.